This post contains affiliate links. Please see our disclosure policy.

 Classic Taco Salad with Zippy Cilantro Dressing

-This taco salad is loaded up with crisp lettuce, taco-seasoned beef, fresh corn, bright cherry tomatoes, zippy red onion, avocado slices, black beans, & a little cheese and some tortilla strips.
-And, for a 'lil something extra - the cilantro lime dressing is a 2-minute dream to whip up!
+Taco Salad is loaded with crisp lettuce, taco-seasoned beef, fresh corn, bright cherry tomatoes, zippy red onions, avocado slices, black beans, and a little cheese and some tortilla strips to top it all off.
+And, for a 'lil something extra – the cilantro lime dressing is a 2-minute dream to whip up!

 Servings: 4 servings